shaikabdulsajidali/NOTES_WEB_APP/README.md

 # NOTES_WEB_APP
-    get Started with backend practise
+  -  Get Started with backend practise
-    It is basic Notes web app
+  -  It is basic Notes web app
-    This stores all files(notes) in local storage folder
+  -  This stores all files(notes) in local storage folder

 # files Structure
     BASIC_NOTES_WEB_APP